 |Access||Parking, Wheelchair users|

 Many of our visitors come here for the walking.
 The main footpath through the farm leads straight up to the summit of Sugar Loaf – a walk of about an hour.
-Paths branch off from this in all directions, and it is possible to explore the mountain and its foothills and valleys from a slightly different perspective every day.
-There is an OS map provided for guests' use, and we can suggest local walks – of any length to suit your energy levels – and pubs that might provide a welcome break and good food along your way!
+There are OS maps provided for guests’ use, and we can suggest local walks – of any length to suit your energy levels – and pubs that might provide a welcome break and good food along your way!
 Being so close to the town it is easy to pick up all the main routes westwards into the Brecon Beacons, and north and east into the further reaches of the Black Mountains.
-Other outdoor activities available locally include wild swimming, cycling, horse riding, climbing, and para-gliding.
-And if you're lucky enough to coincide with winter snow, bring your sledge; you won't even need to leave the farm to get some fast and furious runs!
+Other outdoor activities available locally include cycling, horse riding, climbing, and para-gliding.
+The Usk, Wye and Monnow rivers offer some fantastic spots for wild swimming fans – we can share some of our favourites with you.
+And if you’re lucky enough to coincide with winter snow, bring your sledge; you won’t even need to leave the farm to get some fast and furious runs!

-Abergavenny is a foodie heaven, with great local produce in shops and the market, and excellent restaurants in town and a few minutes' drive away.
-Try The Angel Hotel for breakfast, lunch or dinner, or fantastic afternoon teas, Pizzorante for great home-made pasta and pizza and The Bayleaf for the best curry in town.
-Out of town are The Walnut Tree at Llandewi Skirrid, the Foxhunter at Nantyderry and The Hardwick.
-The Food Market is open on Tuesdays, Fridays and Saturdays, and there is a Farmers' Market on the fourth Thursday of every month.
+Abergavenny is a foodie heaven, with great local produce in shops and the market, and excellent restaurants in town and a few minutes’ drive away.
+The Food Market is open on Tuesdays, Fridays and Saturdays, and there is a Farmers’ Market on the fourth Thursday of every month.
 This focus on food explodes in September when the town holds its annual Food Festival, and again for the Christmas Food Fair at the beginning of December.

-Abergavenny has a cinema with two screens, a small theatre and a swimming pool and leisure centre.
-There are also theatres at Brecon and Hereford, and the nearest multiplex cinema is at Cwmbran (25 minutes), where there is also a large shopping centre.
+Abergavenny also has a cinema with two screens, a small theatre and a swimming pool and leisure centre.